mikedh/trimesh/README.md

 ## Containers

-If you want to deploy something in a container that uses trimesh, automated `debian:buster-slim` based builds with trimesh and dependencies are available on [Docker Hub](https://hub.docker.com/repository/docker/trimesh/trimesh) with image tags for `latest`, git short hash for the commit in main (i.e. `trimesh/trimesh:0c1298d`), and version (i.e. `trimesh/trimesh:3.5.27`):
+If you want to deploy something in a container that uses trimesh automated `debian:slim-bullseye` based builds with trimesh and most dependencies are available on [Docker Hub](https://hub.docker.com/repository/docker/trimesh/trimesh) with image tags for `latest`, git short hash for the commit in `main` (i.e. `trimesh/trimesh:0c1298d`), and version (i.e. `trimesh/trimesh:3.5.27`):

 `docker pull trimesh/trimesh`